Year 4 reading list for children aged 8-9

 Fairy Tales by Terry Jones

 Thirty new fairy tales with a modern twist by Monty Python member Terry Jones.
 With rich language, great illustrations and well-written endings, these are ideal short stories for group reading, literacy units on fairy tales and as texts for modelling.
-It’s also a useful and high-interest book for year 4 pupils to read around the class.
+It’s also a useful and high-interest book for year 4 children to read around the class.

 Fairy tale